Imperium in Imperio: Plot

 Belton Piedmont is born to a poor but hardworking family in Virginia and grows up intimately familiar with racism and segregation.
-He attends school with a mulatto child, Bernard Belgrave, whom he builds a rivalry and friendship with.
+He attends school with a mixed-race child, Bernard Belgrave, with whom he builds a rivalry and friendship.
 Belton and Bernard's educations take radically different turns when Bernard goes to Harvard while Belton is too poor to attend a prestigious university.

 Belton's graduation speech is published in a Richmond newspaper and it catches the attention of a southern democrat, Mr. V.M.
 King, who vehemently opposes lynching.
 King takes a liking to Belton and gives him a check that will take him through college, but not before giving Belton some sage advice.

 With King's aid, Belton attends a college in Nashville, Tennessee.
-Belton is perturbed when he discovers that even in the seemingly egalitarian school, there are black professors that are silently ostracized and barred from eating meals with their white counterparts.
+Belton is perturbed when he discovers that even in the seemingly egalitarian school, there are black professors who are silently ostracized and barred from eating meals with their white counterparts.
 Belton organizes a movement of civil disobedience and daunts the school's president into changing things.

 After Belton graduates, he is harassed by a mob after encouraging black men to vote.
 The mob goes to lynch him, even shooting him in the head, but the bullet is caught in Belton's skin and only leaves him unconscious.
 He's claimed by a doctor who wishes to dissect his body, but Belton awakens on the table and kills the doctor in self-defense.
 Belton flees and is eventually arrested for murder.
 The trial goes poorly when many of the jurors are from the mob that lynched him.
 But Belton's case reaches the attention of Bernard who uses his political connections to appeal Belton's verdict.